Skip to content

 Why it’s great:

-âś“ Clear cover traps warmth and humidity
+✓ Clear PE cover for warmth and humidity

 PVC Frame Greenhouses with Clear Covers

-Benefits: inexpensive, fast assembly, great warmth
+Benefits: inexpensive, fast assembly, reliable heat retention

 Wall-Mounted Balcony Greenhouses

-Best for: tight spaces, windy balconies
+Best for: tight spaces and wind-prone balconies

 DIY Polycarbonate Balcony Greenhouses